OpenInhaler/pulse-prd/README.md

-# prd-template
+# Pulse PRD
-Template for creating a Product Requirement Document
+This is a repo containing the product requirement document for the OpenInhaler Pulse.